upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/gen_limit_exclusions_cfru_dpe.md

 Status: Gen 1-9 limit is supported in the shared settings model and restricted-species predicate.
 CFRU/DPE expanded BPRE generation assignment now falls back to `speciesSetIdentityNumber` when the ROM name cannot be mapped to `SpeciesIDs`.
-Mega, GMax, regional-form, and mirrored item-exclusion settings/predicates are documented in `special_form_item_exclusions_cfru_dpe.md`; regional-branch evolutions such as Mr. Rime remain a follow-up gap.
+Mega, GMax, regional-form, known irregular Pikachu variant, and mirrored item-exclusion settings/predicates are documented in `special_form_item_exclusions_cfru_dpe.md`; regional-branch evolutions such as Mr. Rime remain a follow-up gap.
 No writer behavior change, ROM execution, or P1 promotion.

 Codex did not run, copy, generate, modify, or inspect ROMs for this note.